-We have had the pleasure recently of helping a very small nonprofit structure a volunteer program.
-Up until now he was working solo with 3 board members trying to achieve their mission.
+Recently we helped a very small nonprofit structure a volunteer program.
+Up until now he was working solo with three board members trying to achieve their mission.
 They have been effective and successful in achieving their mission – but with success comes growth and growth needs more hands.

 “I don’t have time to train anyone, I just need people to just do it.”